The 12 Perfect Wines For Beginning Enthusiasts

 Rieslings pair well with chicken, pork, duck, turkey, crab, and cheeses (asiago, cheddar, gorgonzola, gouda, or gruyere).
 Mr. Eddy suggests Clos Ste.
 Hune’s 2002 Grand Cru riesling (France, $136) and Zilliken Spätlese Saarburger Rausch’s 1992 riesling (Germany, $34).
 If you are searching for an inexpensive riesling that is sure to be on the shelves of your local wine and spirits store, we recommend [yellow tail]’s 2015 riesling (Australia, $6).

 Moscato is a white wine varietal that is very popular with beginning and seasoned wine enthusiasts alike.
 A light bodied, semi-sparkling, and perfumed white, moscato originates in Italy’s northwest region of Piedmont.
 Moscato has a spritzy, bubbly character, and is often permeated with flavors such as orange, green grapes, citrus, and peach which makes it a good fruity wine for beginners.
 This type of wine pairs well with charcuterie and antipasto, almost any kind of cheese, and is also a great dessert wine.

 Krystyna Chávez is an assistant editor at Cosmopolitan for Latinas magazine and loves to travel, eat, and laugh.

 If you are looking for another inexpensive moscato that is certain to be on the shelves of your local wine and spirits store, we recommend Gallo Family Vineyard’s 2011 moscato (California, $7).

 Champagne is a famous sparkling wine that is produced from grapes specifically grown in the Champagne region of France.
-Champagne production follows rules that demand extra time in the bottle in order to create carbonation (bubbles).
+It’s production follows rules that demand extra time in the bottle in order to create carbonation (bubbles).
 Champagne has long been regarded as a holy wine; monks, bishops, and other religious figures used champagne to crown kings and mark religious holidays since the fourth century.
 In terms of flavor, champagne features notes of pear, citrus apple, cream, and vanilla.
 While New World champagnes tend to lean towards hints of ripe tree fruit, Old World champagnes are subtle, creamy, and nutty.
-Champagne pairs well with oysters, caviar, foie gras, and smoked salmon.
+Known to pair wwell with oysters, caviar, foie gras, and smoked salmon.

 Jayne Powell is an expert on champagne who organizes champagne tours, tastings, and sparkling education.
 She is also a professional speaker and planner for corporate and special events.